How To: Incline Dumbbell Fly

 Step-By-Step Directions

-1. Set Up – Sit on the incline bench, lie back, and plant your feet.
-Keep a slight arch in your back to puff your chest out.
+Set Up - Sit on the incline bench, lie back, and plant your feet.
+Keep your chest lifted and core engaged without over-arching your lower back.

-3. Lower Slowly – Inhale and lower the dumbbells in a wide arc until you feel a chest stretch, keeping your arm position consistent.
+Lower Slowly - Inhale and lower the dumbbells in a wide arc until you feel a chest stretch, keeping your arm position consistent.
+Lower until your elbows are just below chest level.
+Don’t overstretch your shoulders.

-4. Engage Chest – Exhale and squeeze your chest to bring the dumbbells back to the starting position in a controlled motion.
+Engage Chest - Exhale and squeeze your chest to bring the dumbbells back to the starting position in a controlled motion.
+Focus on pulling with your pecs, not your arms or hands.

-5. Repeat – Perform reps near muscular failure for optimal muscle and strength gains.
+Repeat - Perform reps near muscular failure for optimal muscle and strength gains.
+Aim for 8–12 reps (this is a great target for chest growth).

 Incline Dumbbell Fly: Muscles Worked